 Prolonged stress and emotionally intense stress can result in burnout and lead to serious consequences.
 Back in 2018, C.P.
-West at the Mayo Clinic, Rochester, Minnesota, and colleagues called burnout a “a public health crisis,” negatively affecting physicians, patients and healthcare organizations” in an article in Journal of Internal Medicine.
+West at the Mayo Clinic, Rochester, Minnesota, and colleagues called burnout an “a public health crisis,” negatively affecting physicians, patients, and healthcare organizations” in an article in the Journal of Internal Medicine.

 Worse patient outcomes

 Clinician burnout and fatigue can result in medical errors, longer recovery times, lower patient satisfaction, and poorer quality of care.

 A 2010 study in Annals of Surgery found surgeons with burnout and depression were more likely to make a major medical error.
 And a 2018 study in Behavioral Sciences found nine percent of physicians with a burnout in the prior three months had made at least one major medical error.

 Burnout can lead to poorer job performance and satisfaction, poor self-care, substance abuse, depression, and auto accidents.